-RR activities must meet all the HUD requirements specified at 24 CFR Part 576.104, 24 CFR Part 576.105, 24 CFR Part 576.106, including requirements for:
+RR activities must meet all the HUD requirements specified at 24 CFR Part 576.104, 24 CFR Part 576.105, and 24 CFR Part 576.106, including, but not limited to, requirements for:

 - Eligible program participants;

 - Eligible costs, including financial assistance costs and services costs;

 - Maximum amounts and periods of assistance;

 - Use with other subsidies;

-- Limitations on maximum rent levels:
+- Limitations on maximum rent levels;

 - Rental assistance agreement with owner;

 - Lease agreement between owner and participant; and

 - Condition of housing where assistance is provided.

-Note: Rental assistance payments provided as part of an RR or HP activity under 24 CFR Part 576.106 typically cannot exceed HUD's Fair Market Rent (FMR) as provided under 24 CFR Part 888.
-Assistance must also comply with HUD's standard for rent reasonableness as established under 24 CFR Part 982.507.
-Requests for exceptions to FMR can be made to HUD through HCD.
-Contact your HCD Representative in the Grants Management Unit for further assistance.
+Note: Rental assistance payments provided as part of an RR or HP activity under 24 CFR Part 576.106 typically cannot exceed HUD's Fair Market Rent (FMR)3.
+Assistance must also comply with HUD's standard for rent reasonableness4.
+Requests for exceptions to the FMR can be made to HUD through HCD and must be approved in writing by HUD.
+Contact your HCD Representative in the Federal Programs Branch for further assistance.

-In addition to federal requirements, pursuant to 25 CCR 8408, no subpopulation targeting will be permitted in RR activities unless documentation of the following is provided to HCD prior to the award of funds for these activities:
+In addition to federal requirements5, no subpopulation targeting will be permitted in RR activities unless documentation of the following is provided to HCD prior to the award of funds for these activities: